QuantEcon/lecture-python.myst/lectures/svd_intro.md

 This representation is related to  one originally proposed by  {cite}`schmid2010`.

-It can be regarded as an intermediate step to  a related and perhaps more useful  representation 3.
+It can be regarded as an intermediate step to  a related   representation 3 to be presented later

 As with Representation 1, we continue to